MatthewReid854/reliability/docs/Probability plots.rst

 .. image:: images/Weibull_probability_plot_multi_V4.png

 In this fourth example, we will take a look at the special case of the Exponential probability plot using the Weibull Scale.
 This plot is essentially a Weibull probability plot, but the fitting and plotting functions are Exponential.
 The reason for plotting an Exponential distribution on Weibull probability paper is to achieve parallel lines for different Lambda parameters rather than having the lines radiating from the origin as we see in the Exponential probability plot on Exponential probability paper.
-This has applications in ALT probability plotting.
+This has applications in ALT probability plotting and is the default plot provided from Fit_Exponential_1P and Fit_Exponential_2P.
 An example of the differences between the plots are shown below.
-Remember that the alpha parameter from the Weibull distribution is equivalent to 1/Lambda from the Exponential distribution and a Weibull distribution with Beta = 1 is the same as an exponential distribution.
+Remember that the alpha parameter from the Weibull distribution is equivalent to 1/Lambda from the Exponential distribution and a Weibull distribution with Beta = 1 is the same as an Exponential distribution.

 .. code:: python